googleapis/release-please/docs/customizing.md

 You can customize the "tagged" pull request label(s) via the `--release-label` CLI option or the `release-label` option in the manifest configuration.

+## Updating arbitrary files

+For most release strategies, you can provide additional files to update using the [Generic](src/updaters/generic.ts) updater.
+You can specify a comma separated list of file paths with the `--extra-files` CLI option or the `extra-files` option in the manifest configuration.

+To mark versions needing update in those files, you will add annotations (usually in comments).

+You can annotate a line (inline) via:

+* `x-release-please-version`
+* `x-release-please-major`
+* `x-release-please-minor`
+* `x-release-please-patch`

+For these annotations, we will try to replace the value on that line only.

+You can annotate a block by starting with a line containing:

+* `x-release-please-start-version`
+* `x-release-please-start-major`
+* `x-release-please-start-minor`
+* `x-release-please-start-patch`

+and close the block with a line containing `x-release-please-end`.
+Within the block, we will attempt to replace version values.